louiseppler/visual-language/README.md

 This folder contains all files for the visual programming language and the instructions to run the program.

+View `maturarbeit.pdf` for the detailed description of this project.

 ## Installation

 To be able to write and compile code, the following programs are required.